hardwarehacklab/hardwarehacklab.github.io/README.md

 ## Dev

-Then run `grunt serve` to view a local version of the website at `http://localhost:9000`
+Run `grunt serve` to view a local version of the website at `http://localhost:9000`